Step 8 - Using PGD CLI v5.6

 Show the nodes in the cluster

-As previously seen, the node list command lists the nodes in the cluster:
+As previously seen, the show-nodes command lists the nodes in the cluster:

 Output